Skip to main content

 Qualifications & Skills

-• Effective communication, teamwork, and problem-solving skills
+• Strong teamwork, problem-solving, and communication skills

 • Ability to lift a minimum of 50 lbs., bend, stoop, stand for at least 30 minutes, and walk on variable terrain